samtuga1/drumkit/README.md

 # drumkit

 This is my first project after finishing js.
-I added enventListeners to the buttons to listen to both click and keypress.
+I added eventListeners to the buttons to listen to both click and keypress.

 This project has helped me learn the fundermentals of javascript including the DOM and how eventListeners work